b17z/program_obscura/content/about.md

 weight: 100
 ---

-### Just...
+## Just...
 Why?

 Hi, I'm Ben; a technologist who is skeptical of technology.
 Now, don't get it confused with "I hate technology."
 I am just not a technovangelist like some people are.
 Don't get my wrong, I love technology; there just seems to be almost unlimited possibilities for it.
 But unlimited possibilites could also come with unlimited fuck ups.
 I like to think about the human aspect behind technology.
 There is no shortage of opinion on technology vs. humanity.
-How about a balance of both?
-So, there, another opinion out there and a bit of why I was driven to start this static site because I've no web developer skills.
-I also just wanted a place to note things down.

-### Why Didn't You Just Use a Blogging Platform like Medium?
+Technology also affects almost everything we do in life so I wanted a spot to reflect on technology and how it affects my life and my perspective.

-I'm on Medium actually.
-I just decided for a tech blog, I should use a static site and see if I muster up the energy to go into the bowels known as web development if I want to build upon this later.
+An ancedote: I love to read.
+The act of reading has definitely changed since the advent of Amazon, tablets and Kindles.
+People started reading stuff on their tablets more and more.
+I have tried to to adapt electronic reading but I can't seem to focus long enough or I get screen induced headaches.
+I went back to physical books almost two years ago and I have consumed books at a much higher rate.
+I don't get screen fatigue while staring at paper pages.
+I also don't find myself falling into a rabbit hole of links and forgetting how I got where I got to.
+Ironically, I am still slow at reading because I like to markup my books and write reflections on them.
+And this aspect continues to affect how I do things even with technology supposedely making my life more convenient.
+I find myself being much more analog than ever before.
+I still put pen to paper; hell, I still sometimes think about my programs on paper first before I implement them.
+I only started really thinking about these things and technology after I graduated college and where you're standing right now is the advent of my journey.

-### Some Background
+## Some Background

 - Computer Science and Pure Math double degree from Bing U on Dec 2015 (Fancy but not really.
 He can theorize about problems, not solve them).
-- Software Developer at a bank (Scary, possibly hypocritical).
+- Ex Software Developer at a bank (Scary, possibly hypocritical).
 - Heavily invested in all aspects about blockchain technology (Buzz, buzz, buzz).
 - I eat books (Hipster).
 - I'm a bit of a foodie (Hipster).